artOwlDev/research/README.md

 Changed event trigger to only a push event.
+This time with a cleared console.